The Shih Poo is a designer cross between the purebred Shih Tzu and the purebred Poodle.

 Since a Shih Poo inherits its DNA from two gene pools, there is no way of telling in what combination these genes will be expressed.
 The temperament of your pup may lean considerably toward one or the other parent, or be a delightful and unpredictable mixture of the two.

-And there’s always the unfortunate possibility that the pooch will inherit the most undesirable traits carried by each parent.
+And there’s always the unfortunate possibility that the pooch will inherit the worst traits carried by each parent.
 Buying a mixed breed is like a roll of the dice: are you prepared to gamble?

 Both the Poodle and the Shih Tzu are amiable, intelligent, and trainable.
 The Poodle is more likely to vocalize than the Shih Tzu, and the Shih Tzu has a reputation for possessing a stubborn streak.